Kwak Jaesik

 Kwak Jaesik (Korean: 곽재식; Hanja: 郭財植) is a South Korean novelist, science fiction writer and chemist.
+His pen name is Gerecter.
 He is best known for stories of ordinary people with plot twists of science fiction or fantasy elements.
 Some of his work has been adapted to television drama and comics.

 Kwak has also written experimental literature including 140 Character Stories (140자 소설) posted on a Twitter account, which was featured on an EBS radio show's introduction.